 During these challenging times, you might be yearning for more feel-good moments so you can be more joyful.
-Though it is vitally important to keep in touch with friends to increase your happiness, you can also find solace and joy in reveling in solitude.
+Though it is vitally important to keep in touch with friends to increase your happiness, you can also find solace and joy in solitude.

 Finding your joy starts with you, so why not practice feeling grateful each morning?
 Also, know that you possess the ability to create real happiness from your own company.